civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 [AWS Managed Grafana](https://aws.amazon.com/grafana/) uses [AWS IAM Identity Center](https://aws.amazon.com/iam/identity-center/) for access management.

-**Note that this is a different service from [AWS IAM](https://aws.amazon.com/iam/) the accounts/user profiles in AWS IAM Identity Center are completely separate from accounts in AWS IAM.**
+**Note that this is a different service from [AWS IAM](https://aws.amazon.com/iam/).
+The accounts/user profiles in AWS IAM Identity Center are completely separate from accounts in AWS IAM.**

 1. Login to the AWS console and navigate to the IAM Identity Center service
 1. In the left nav, click "Users"